starry-koi/surphot/README.md

 Variables the User Will Have to Care About
 ---

+All variables are assigned and explained in more detail in the `params.config` file; you will likely have to go into this file to change some of these variables before running the code.
+What follows is an overview:

 * `sigma_source_id`
   * What sigma level to use to identify sources. e.g., if `sigma_source_id` is set to 5, then the code will identify sources at 5 times the image's noise level.
 * `sigma_measure`